petergridge/Irrigation-Card/README.md

 |--paper-slider-pin-start-color: red;|colour of the slider value callout when at the minimum value|
 |--paper-slider-container-color: red;|colour of the line to the right of the knob|

 ## REVISION HISTORY
+### 5.2.1 - under development
+* add next run details
+* hide zone run option when the zone is disabled
 ### 5.2.0
 * Grouped zones as a single zone, if all helper entities are identical
 * Limit zones on card so multiple cards can be used to display a program